lalynjay/cassava_classification/reproducibility.md

 1. Ensure you have installed all the libraries in the requirements.txt file
 2. Obtain zipped data file- it can be downloaded from https://www.kaggle.com/c/cassava-disease/overview
-3. The zipped data file will need to be unzipped.
+3. Prepare the data file.
+The zipped data file will need to be unzipped.
 This is done by running the following code:

         from zipfile import ZipFile
         with ZipFile("data/cassava-disease.zip", 'r') as zObject: